Toggle menu

 Car parks: reviewing charges and hours of operation

-Sovereign Centre: considering reducing the number of pools available whilst protecting swimming lessons, school swimming and structured sessions such as lane swimming
+Sovereign Centre: reducing the number of pools available whilst protecting swimming lessons, school swimming and structured sessions such as lane swimming

 Community grants: reducing our budget for grants to our voluntary sector partners (including Rent Support Grants) after April 2025